01-edu/public/subjects/netfix/README.md

 - Electricity
 - Gardening
 - Home Machines
-- House Keeping
+- Housekeeping
 - Interior Design
 - Locks
 - Painting
 - Plumbing
 - Water Heaters

-A `Carpentry` company can only create carpentry services as a `House Keeping` company can only provide house keeping services.
-However, the `All in One` companies can create any kind of service.
+A `Carpentry` company can only create carpentry services as a `Housekeeping` company can only provide housekeeping services.
+However, the `All in One` companies can create any kind of services.
 But what does a service include?
 A service must have:

 - name
 - description